codedge-llc/mapi/README.md

 # mapi
 Turn your Elixir module into an HTTP microservice API

+Supports HTTP/1.1 and HTTP/2.
 Very much a work in progress.

 ## Installation